RedHatter/proposal-cascade-operator/README.md

                 .text("Example")
         )

 This approach comes at a cost.
 We lose the `style` and `classList` sub-objects and are forced to use methods instead of fields.
-Chaining APIs can quickly grow needlessly complex and become hard to reason about with additional methods required to navigate the statement stack.
-In addition chained APIs are often force to behave in unintuitive ways to maintain the requirement of always returning the caller.
+Chaining APIs can quickly grow needlessly complex and become hard to reason about, with additional methods required to navigate the statement stack.
+In addition, chained APIs are often forced to behave in unintuitive ways to maintain the requirement of always returning the caller.

 The cascading operator gives us the benefits of a fluent interface without the concessions of method chaining.
 The interface can be used and designed in a traditional manner while still supporting fluent operation when desired.